We may earn a commission when you buy through links in our articles. Learn more.

 Hard Games: Three different Lara Crofts stood next to each other with the game logo to the right of them

-Tomb Raider I-III Remastered collection
+Tomb Raider I-III Remastered Collection

 Do we really need to say why the Tomb Raider I-III Remastered collection is worthy of a place on this list?
 We do?
 Okay, buckle up.
-As our Tomb Raider I-III Remastered review explains, these three games are notorious for their challenging controls, though you can make this argument for a lot of games from the 1990s.
+As our Tomb Raider I-III Remastered review explains, these three games are notorious for their challenging controls, though you can make this argument for a lot of the hardest games from the 1990s.

 However, the esteemed trilogy features challenging gameplay due to the puzzles, traps, and combat that you need to overcome in each adventure.
 There’s a learning curve to these Tomb Raider games, but when you overcome it, you get to discover why they’re regarded as one of the greatest trilogies of all time.